 In fire safety and general emergency preparedness, response and recovery.
 You may have heard the terms HSR and fire warden being used frequently.
 This often brings some confusion between the two names, and what they are all about.
 You may even start to wonder whether your company requires a fire warden, HSR, or both.

 To set the record straight, there is no major difference between the roles played by fire wardens and HSR.
 The goal for both is to keep everyone in a given workplace safe.
-An organization, can however, decide to appoint HSR and wardens and then assign different roles to each.
+An organization, can, however, decide to appoint HSR and wardens and then assign different roles to each.
 However, this is where the similarity differs.
-Health and safety legislation identify both roles as separate even though they have similar objectives.
+Health and safety legislation identifies both roles as separate even though they have similar objectives.

-In such a scenario, for example, fire wardens can be tasked with daily emergency management tasks, while HSR’s are assigned a general safety roles.
+In such a scenario, for example, fire wardens can be tasked with daily emergency management tasks, while HSR’s are assigned general safety roles.
 If, however, a business appoints either fire wardens or HSR’s, the appointed individuals will have to carry out both the daily and re-active emergency and safety roles.